Contact Us for a Free Consultation (213) 542-0979

 What Is Proposition 36 Under California Law?

-Proposition 36 was passed by the California voters and gives serious drug offenders and users an opportunity to have their criminal case dismissed.
+The California voters passed Proposition 36, which allows serious drug offenders and users to have their criminal cases dismissed.
 If someone possessed a significant amount of drugs and was charged with possession of those drugs, then they could enter the Proposition 36 program.

-They would then be evaluated and a determination would be made as to whether or not they need to enter a live-in program, and if so, for how long (30 days, 90 days, 180 days, or a year).
-If at the end of the program and probationary period they have not had more than three violations or new arrests, then they would be eligible to have their case dismissed.
+They would then be evaluated, determining whether or not they need to enter a live-in program and, if so, for how long (30 days, 90 days, 180 days, or a year).
+If they have not had more than three violations or new arrests at the end of the program and probationary period, they would be eligible to have their case dismissed.

 Menu